aahamlin/aahamlin.github.io/_posts/2021-09-05-probabilistic-forecasting.md

 ## Visualizing and analysis of flow

 As a team, you can discuss how to make improvements, either increasing throughput or decreasing cycle time will increase flow through the system.
-Analysis of your development workflow, such as using a Cumulative Flow and Scatterplot diagrams, can help surface patterns of inefficiency that block items flowing through your development system.
+Analysis of your development workflow, such as using a Cumulative Flow and Scatter plot diagrams, can help surface patterns of inefficiency that block items flowing through your development system.

 This measurement and improvement of flow is based on [Little's Law](https://en.wikipedia.org/wiki/Little%27s_law).
 You can find a lot online about Little's Law.
 The math is pretty simple.
 By limiting WIP, you can decrease the cycle time and increase the throughput.
 A great visual demonstration of this is on YouTube created by Michel Grootjans, [Explaining team flow](https://www.youtube.com/watch?v=bhpQKA9XYcE).